FlaXxy1/MinecraftProductionDesigns/Design.md

 - We need to use storage bus + interface or export bus, so that we can prioritize Secondary over Primary Storage.
 - When there are multiple inputs, need to use export to input buffer + enderio itemconduits.
-- When there is a single item, we could theoretically use Export bus or Interface, but if the item is already in the input buffer (or will be there in the future), we can reuse it and use an EnderIO Conduit.
+- When there is a single item, we could theoretically use Export bus or Interface
+    - but if the item is already in the input buffer (or will be there in the future), we can reuse it and use an EnderIO Conduit.

 # Fluid Output